After completing this help guide, you’ll be able to:

 Note: While the Valid Until date is non-compulsory, it is good practice to input a date that aligns with registration dates of the items; if an item is available all year round, then leave this blank, otherwise input the end date.

 Lastly, Custom Attributes (or custom fields).
 As the name suggests, here you can create additional information that you would like to collect about a person.
 These additional fields become visible as soon as someone selects the item via MyCOMET.

 - Select Custom Attributes.

 - Select New Attribute to add a new field.

 - Toggle whether or not the field is Required.
 If ticked, then the person must complete this when selecting the field.

 - Finally, select the Field Type e.g. one line of text, multiple lines of text, checkbox etc.

 And that’s that!
 You have created an item, added a price to it, and added some custom fields.
 This item is now visible and can be purchased via MyCOMET.
-The Purchases tab will show you all people that have selected this item.
+The Invoices tab will show you all people that have selected this item.
 By selecting Documents, you can add an image to your item that will be visible via MyCOMET.

 Tip: You can add multiple pricings to an item, such as Early Bird and Late Registration.
 Simply select add to add a new pricing to the item.